alexbuzzbee/UNIX-Operator/README.md

 UNIX Operator is a menu-based control system for UNIX-like systems.

 UNIX Operator is under Fork and Pull.
 If you want to contribute to UNIX Operator, fork the project, make your changes, and then send a pull request.
-I will look at the branch, request any changes that are necessary, and decide on whether or not to merge.
+I will look at the fork, request any changes that are necessary, and decide on whether or not to merge.

 GPL NOTICE
 ----------